-- 10. Seeding materials will be measured and paid for in accordance with Section 603. - 11.
-Temporary erosion and siltation measures required to correct conditions created because of the Contractor's negligence, carelessness, or failure to install permanent controls in accordance with the plans and sequence for performance of such work will not be measured for payment. - 12.
+- 9. Seeding materials will be measured and paid for in accordance with Section 603. - 10.
+Temporary erosion and siltation measures required to correct conditions created because of the Contractor's negligence, carelessness, or failure to install permanent controls in accordance with the plans and sequence for performance of such work will not be measured for payment. - 11.
 Slope drains will be measured in units of each, per location regardless of size or length and will be paid for at the contract unit price per each.
-Raising slope drains and addition of pipe lengths will not be measured as a new location.
-This price shall include furnishing, installing, maintaining, and removing the drain and end section or portable flume. - 13.
-Sediment traps and basins will be measured in cubic yards of sediment basin excavation and will be paid for at the contract unit price per cubic yard.
-This price shall include excavation, maintenance, and backfill or removing to original ground when no longer needed. - 14.
-Storm water management basin excavation will be measured in cubic yards and will be paid for at the contract unit price per cubic yard.
-The price shall include excavation, maintenance, and shaping of basin. - 15.
-Temporary sediment basin excavation will be measured in cubic yards and will be paid for at the contract unit price per cubic yard.
-The price shall include excavation, maintenance and when no longer required the removal of dam, pipe, riser pipe, trash rack, backfill and site restoration.
-This item will not be paid on sites where the Contractor is using sediment filter bags to remove sediment from run-off water.
+Raising of the slope drain and addition of pipe lengths will not be measured as a new location.
+This price shall include furnishing, installing, maintaining, and removing the drain and end section or portable flume.

+- 12. Sediment traps and basins will be measured in cubic yards of sediment basin excavation and will be paid for at the contract unit price per cubic yard.
+This price shall include excavation, maintenance, and backfill or removing to original ground when no longer needed. - 13.
+Storm Water Management Basin Excavation will be measured in cubic yards and will be paid for at the contract unit price per cubic yard.
+The price shall include excavation, maintenance, and shaping of basin. - 14.
+Temporary Sediment Basin Excavation will be measured in cubic yards and will be paid for at the contract unit price per cubic yard.
+The price shall include excavation, maintenance and when no longer required the removal of dam, pipe, riser pipe, trash rack, backfill and site restoration. - 15.
+Drop Inlet Silt Trap will be measured in units of each and paid for only one time during the life of the project. - 16.
+Dewatering basin will be measured and paid for at the contract unit price per each.
+This price shall include furnishing, installing, maintaining, and when no longer required, removing the dewatering basin, backfill and site restoration. - 17.
+Erosion control mulch shall be paid for per square yard or acre.
+This includes all materials and equipment necessary for the application.